 Sr. No. Title of the Experiment 1 To Study of open-source UX tools (Justinmind Prototype, Pidoco, Marvel ,Figma Prototype) and create a simple design for a given problem definition.
-2 Know your client. • Design an app that can teach mathematics to children of 4-5 years age in schools in Rural Sector. • Design an app that can teach mathematics to children of 4-5 years age in schools in Urban Sector. • Design a site that can help people to sell their handmade products in metro cities. • Design a site that can connect housewives and keep them engaged.
-Note : Students should be able to do the following for any given problem statement • Analysis of user's/client's behavior eg their preferences, interests etc • What kind of interfaces will they like and why? • Existing apps - analyze and rate them. • What will be your choice of screen elements? • How will your app/web design be better than the existing one?
-2 3 Goal-oriented design - Design an experience for passengers whose flight /train is delayed.
-4 Design Principles - Understand principles of good UI design by neuristic evaluation. - Design UI for a given problem statement.
-5 Wenus &amp; Navigation - Redesign of a user interface (Suggest and implement changes in ( Existing User Interface) for a given problem statement.
-0 windows &amp; Screen controls - Design UI for a given problem statement. a.
-Design a navigator for a person new in tourist city/ village Design a navigator for a person new in tourist city/ vinage.
-Motor paralysis for differently able people d Vaccination App design with localization 7 Icons - Design appropriate icons pertaining to a given domain (Eg. Greeting cards , Travelling restaurants Education Medical security at Airport Malls etc.) 8 Colors - Design a personal website for any socio-technical problem. Ū Use color guidelines with statistical graphics for better visualization.
+2 Know your client. • Design an app that can teach mathematics to children of 4-5 years age in schools in Rural Sector.
+Design an app that can teach mathematics to children of 4-5 years age in schools in Urban Sector.
+Design a site that can help people to sell their handmade products in metro cities.
+Design a site that can connect housewives and keep them engaged.
+Note: Students should be able to do the following for any given problem statement • Analysis of user's/client's behavior eg their preferences, interests etc What kind of interfaces will they like and why? • Existing apps - analyze and rate them.
+What will be your choice of screen elements?
+How will your app/web design be better than the existing one?
+3 Goal-oriented design - Design an experience for passengers whose flight /train is delayed.
+4 Design Principles - Understand principles of good UI design by heuristic evaluation.
+Design UI for a given problem statement.
+5 Menus & Navigation - Redesign of a user interface (Suggest and implement changes in Existing User Interface) for a given problem statement.
+6 Windows & Screen controls - Design UI for a given problem statement. a.
+Design a navigator for a student new in your Institute. b.
+Design a navigator for a person new in tourist city/ village. c.
+Motor paralysis for differently able people. d.
+Vaccination App design with localization 7 Icons - Design appropriate icons pertaining to a given domain.
+(Eg. Greeting cards, Travelling, restaurants, Education, Medical, security at Airport, Malls etc) 8 Colors - Design a personal website for any socio-technical problem.
+Use color guidelines with statistical graphics for better visualization.
 9 Design a Map-based UI(Web User) for the given problem statement.
 Example: Mumbai Dabbawallas with localization feature.
-Pet Care New Visitors to Hospital 10 To calculate the screen complexity of the existing Graphical User Interface and redesign the interface to minimize the screen complexity.
+Pet Care 10 New Visitors to Hospital 10 To calculate the screen complexity of the existing Graphical User Interface and redesign the interface to minimize the screen complexity.